Skip to main content

 When getting started in cybersecurity, consider your interests and ideal work environment to determine an area of specialization.

-Rodney Royster and the text Rodney Royster"Today, computers and digital media are everywhere," said SNHU adjunct instructor Rodney Royster, a senior cybersecurity manager.
+"Today, computers and digital media are everywhere," said Rodney Royster, an adjunct faculty member at SNHU with more than three decades of experience in the cybersecurity field.
 "Almost every business or industry you can think of operates within this space.
 So, in short, a cybersecurity degree holder can work everywhere.
 The question here should be, where can they not work?"

 Cybersecurity analysts are in high demand across many industries, including healthcare, manufacturing, financial services, law enforcement, transportation and power and utilities.
 Job descriptions vary within the field of cybersecurity itself, Royster said.